Disclosure:

 Performance

-The resources allocated to a Shared hosting server are sufficient for most beginner WordPress blogs.
+The resources allocated to a shared hosting server are sufficient for most beginner WordPress blogs.

 VPS hosting plans target advanced web users, growing businesses, developers, and freelancers with high needs for website performance, security, and excellent features.
 These businesses often require customized hosting environments with features tailored to their specific hosting requirements.